 - Irritable bowel syndrome or bowel disease

-It's important to determine what the cause is for you personally, but in the meantime, there are a number of beneficial steps you can take to manage or prevent bloating.
+But there are many beneficial steps you can take to improve gut health and manage or prevent bloating.

-You can either make your own or purchase the liquid or powdered varieties in stores.
+Make your own or purchase in the store.
 Choose organic and free-range options when possible.
 Bone broth is full of gelatin for collagen production which is incredibly healing to your mucosa (the inner surface of the stomach) and, as a bonus, is excellent for skin health.
 You can find another recipe here.

 Did you know that our digestive tract has bitter taste buds?
-When these are stimulated, we produce digestive enzymes and bile which support food breakdown and the elimination of nasties with the help of the liver.
-Think cruciferous vegetables (sprouts, cabbage, kale broccoli), cacao, grapefruit, citrus fruits, radicchio, chicory, arugula, endive, cauliflower, artichokes, broccoli, and dandelion root tea.
+When these are stimulated, we produce digestive enzymes which support healthy food breakdown with the help of the liver.
+Think cruciferous vegetables (sprouts, cabbage, kale broccoli), cacao, grapefruit, citrus fruits, chicory, cauliflower, artichokes, and dandelion root tea.

 This will promote blood flow to your abdomen and help your digestive system to break down and absorb nutrients more easily.
 Think soups, roasted veggies, stir-fried foods, stews, curries and anything cooked in the slow cooker.
 Add turmeric (our product Happy Turmeric can be a great option), cinnamon, and ginger to meals and smoothies.

 A small cup of herbal tea such as peppermint, chamomile, ginger, cardamon, fennel, or cinnamon (all without black tea) can enhance digestion.
 One tbsp of ACV in water before meals works as well.